-Parameters on the other hand, cannot store any values.
-Instead, the user can assign variables to parameters of function blocks, control modules and functions.
+Parameters cannot store any values, but the variables are assigned to parameters of function blocks, control modules, diagrams and functions.
 Variables store the value of the corresponding (connection) parameters.

 Use parameters for connecting objects and to point to variable values that need to be read into code blocks and written from code blocks.